 We realize that each homeschool student has chosen a unique path, and as such we evaluate your preparation in a holistic manner.
 We want to know the experiences and ideas that have shaped your life and how you can translate that to our campus.

 We also want to know if you see Lake Forest as the right fit for you.
 For example, will you take advantage of our proximity to Chicago, our research and study abroad options, or our internships?
 Will you embrace the diversity of our campus community and the wide variety of interests and backgrounds?

 We look forward to getting to know you and helping you decide if Lake Forest is the right fit.
-You can contact your homeschool admission counselor, David Bennett, with any questions.
+You can contact your homeschool admission counselor with any questions.
 Here’s what we are looking for:

 Your educational plan

 Each homeschool student has different goals and priorities.
 We would like you to submit: (1) a brief description of your goals for homeschooling; (2) a syllabus or detailed description of the courses you have taken, including books or articles used; and (3) a general outline of how your education has been structured, i.e., daily study patterns, experiential learning opportunities, and relevant travel.

 In general we expect the following to be structured into your education:

 - 3 or more years of mathematics (minimum requirement is through algebra II/trigonometry)